FAQ

 The course uses additional textbooks and online readings, lessons, and tutorials, plus various assignments and quizzes.
 Group projects and pair programming also add to your experience and education.

-Throughout Code 401 courses, students also hear from guest speakers or learn from our Career Development curriculum.
+Throughout Code 401 courses, students also hear from guest speakers or learn from our career development curriculum.

 DeltaV Code School provides only a pass/fail transcript and does not assign letter grades to each student.
 However, to monitor student progress throughout each program, DeltaV Code School uses a point-based grading system that is introduced to the students on the first day of each program.